prahladyeri/prahladyeri.github.io/_posts/2018-07-10-wordpress-diy-adding-syntax-highlighting-to-your-wordpress-blog-without-using-an-external-plugin.md

 ---
 layout: post
-title: "WordPress DIY: Adding syntax highlighting to your WordPress blog without using an external plugin"
+title: 'WordPress DIY: Adding syntax highlighting to your WordPress blog without using an external plugin'
 tags: php wordpress
 ---